jcomeauictx/kybyz/README.md

 That's all as root; you should now login as a regular user

-1. login as tester; use `ssh -X` to tunnel Xwindows to your local box
+1. Login as tester; use `ssh -X` to tunnel Xwindows to your local box
 2. `gpg --pinentry-mode loopback --quick-gen-key "myusername <myemail@example.com>"`
 3. `mkdir -p src`
 4. `cd src`